MichalPokojny/CI_project_4_travel_blog/README.md

 ## Future features

-* Updating website for showing messsages when user log in, register, log out.
+* Update the website to display messages when the user logs in, registers, or logs out.
-* Updating blog post with Google map API for the location of the blog post place.
+* Enhance the blog posts by integrating Google Maps API to show the location of the blog post's place.
-* Updating to Social authentication as well as normal log in.
+* Upgrade to support social authentication in addition to normal login.
-* Posibility for edititing or deleting post comment by the author.
+* Enable the author to edit or delete post comments.
-* Posiblity to upload profile image of the registered user.
+* Allow registered users to upload profile images.

 ## Testing